cloux/cloux.github.io/init/index.md

 ---
 ## Daemontools Family

-Also dubbed the Maxwell's equations of Unix process management and supervision<sup>([1](http://blog.darknedgy.net/technology/2015/09/05/0/))</sup>, the [daemontools](http://cr.yp.to/daemontools.html) suite was developed by cryptologist Daniel J. Bernstein in 1997<sup>([2](https://jdebp.eu/FGA/daemontools-family.html))</sup> as a completely new, modern approach to service management. daemontools itself does not include PID1 init process binary.
+Also dubbed the Maxwell's equations of Unix process management and supervision<sup>([1](http://blog.darknedgy.net/technology/2015/09/05/0/))</sup>, the [daemontools](http://cr.yp.to/daemontools.html) suite was developed by cryptologist Daniel J. Bernstein in 1997<sup>([2](https://jdebp.eu/FGA/daemontools-family.html))</sup> as a completely new, modern approach to service management. daemontools is just a supervision suite and does not include any PID1 init process binary.
 The latest version 0.76 was released in 2001 and is not actively developed anymore, but it's innovative design inspired some other popular init suites: notably [runit](#runit) and [s6](#s6).

 **Common daemontools concepts:**

- * No pid-files used, ever.
-Supervisor communicates with the service directly, including starting, stopping, and sending signals.
+ * No PID-files used, ever.
+Supervisor communicates with the services directly, including starting, stopping, and sending signals.
  * Supervisor monitors and restarts services automatically if they die.
- * Services put their messages to stdout, which gets redirected to logfiles by the supervisor.
+ * Services write their messages to stdout, which gets redirected to logfiles by the supervisor.
  * In order to be supervised, service programs must run in foreground.
-   This is common to all supervised init systems, including [systemd](#systemd)).
+  This is common to all supervised init systems, including [systemd](#systemd).
  * Service definitions are in simple "_run_" scripts.
-   This can be as simple as a [single line to start nginx](https://github.com/cloux/aws-devuan/blob/master/etc/sv/nginx/run) webserver, up to a 15 lines needed to [start a PostgreSQL Cluster](https://github.com/cloux/aws-devuan/blob/master/etc/sv/postgresql/run).
-Compared to a [400-line nginx SysVinit initscript](https://github.com/JasonGiedymin/nginx-init-ubuntu/blob/master/nginx) full of ugly hacks like _wait_for_pid_, the one-liner for daemontools seems so unreal... but it works, and does exactly the same.
+  This can be as simple as a [single line to start nginx](https://github.com/cloux/aws-devuan/blob/master/etc/sv/nginx/run) webserver, up to a "heavy" 15 lines needed to [start a PostgreSQL Cluster](https://github.com/cloux/aws-devuan/blob/master/etc/sv/postgresql/run).
+Compared to a [400-line nginx SysVinit initscript](https://github.com/JasonGiedymin/nginx-init-ubuntu/blob/master/nginx) full of ugly hacks like _wait_for_pid_, the one-liner for daemontools seems so unreal... but it works, and it does exactly the same job.

 ---
 ---